fahimsahriar/whitehorse-frontend/README.md

 # whitehorse-frontend
-This a frontend development with html css bootstrap and js
+This is a frontend development with html css bootstrap and js